Here's an interesting excerpt from a recent commentary by the American Gold Exchange:

 The current market in classic U.S. gold coin market is one of the most fundamentally sound we have ever seen, with demand continuing to override supplies.
 We expect this trend to continue as we move into the fall and winter buying season and well into first quarter of 2010.

 Like classic U.S. gold coins, demand for classic European gold coins remains strong as well.
 Supplies are currently better than we have seen for most of 2009, and the traditional summer lull has allowed some modest restocking, but supplies remain shallow.
 A sustained buying surge of any sort could easily wipe out existing dealer “on the shelf” supplies.
 Premiums for these smaller-sized gold coins, minted primarily before 1935, remain at the levels they have been at for the past year.

 World mints have stopped producing gold bullion coins smaller than the 1-ounce size with any regularity, so European gold coins are the best option in smaller gold coins.
 We prefer them anyway because they provide all of the benefits of bullion plus the true scarcity and added profit potential that only classic coins offer.
 Plus, they’re non-reportable and secure from confiscation under current laws.
 We currently have good supplies of two favorites: British sovereign “Kings” (BU) and Swiss 20 franc “Vrenelis” (BU) .
 Get ‘em while you can!

-General discussions on the canadian coins.
+General discussions about canadian coins.

 1 post • Page 1 of 1